rsyai-oos/cuneus/usage.md

 Cuneus is a Rust-based GPU shader engine with a unified backend that handles single-pass, multi-pass, and atomic compute shaders with built-in UI controls, hot-reloading, and media integration.

-In Cuneus, almost everything is a compute shader.
-Instead of writing traditional vertex/fragment shaders, you write compute kernels that write directly to an output texture.
-The framework provides a simple renderer to blit this texture to the screen.
-This approach gives you maximum control and performance for GPU tasks.

 ## Core Concepts